 Congenital Thoracic Kyphosis

-Congenital kyphosis of the thoracic spine is a structural forward‐bending deformity that is already present at birth and progresses as the child grows.
+of the spine is a structural forward‐bending deformity that is already present at birth and progresses as the child grows.
 Unlike postural round-back or Scheuermann’s disease, the congenital form arises from errors that occur during the third to eighth weeks of embryonic spinal development, when vertebral bodies are being laid down, segmented, and ossified.
-When one or more thoracic vertebrae fail to form completely or line up correctly, the front of the spine becomes short relative to the back, creating a hinge that pushes the chest wall forward and the shoulders backward.
+When one or more thoracic fail to form completely or line up correctly, the front of the spine becomes short relative to the back, creating a hinge that pushes the chest wall forward and the shoulders backward.
 If left unchecked, the curve almost always worsens, carrying the risk of restrictive lung disease, cord tethering, and ultimately neurologic deficit.
 The following discussion provides an evidence-based, plain-English deep dive—about 7,000 words—into every major aspect clinicians, parents, therapists, and content creators need to know.

 Types of congenital thoracic kyphosis